deprimus/Backport/SETUP.md

 </p>

 Note that there's a texture assigned to that image.
 You can find it [here](https://github.com/deprimus/Backport/tree/master/public/assets), but it has to be modified.
 Set the mesh type to `Full Rect`, open the sprite editor, and drag the box such that the top white border is not included.
+Also, set the filter mode to `Point (no filter)`.

 Again, this is just a default texture that looks nice and is part of the default configuration; you can style the console however you want.